Cressida Dick

-Dick joined the Met in 1983.
-From 1995 to 2000, she was a high-ranking officer in the Thames Valley Police.
+Dick joined the MPS in 1983.
+From 1995 to 2000 she was a high-ranking officer in the Thames Valley Police.
 After earning a master's degree in criminology, she returned to the Met in 2001, and subsequently held senior roles in the force's diversity directorate, in anti-gang and anti-gun crime operations, and in counterterrorism operations.
-In June 2009, she was promoted to the rank of assistant commissioner, the first woman to hold this rank substantively.
+In June 2009 she was promoted to the rank of assistant commissioner, the first woman to hold this rank substantively.
 She briefly served as acting deputy commissioner in late 2011 and 2012 during a vacancy in the office.
 She oversaw the Met's security preparations for the security operations for the 2012 London Olympics.
 Dick retired from the Met in 2015 to accept a role in the Foreign Office, but returned in 2017 on being selected by the Home Office to succeed Bernard Hogan-Howe as MPS Commissioner, becoming the first woman to hold this post.

 Dick's career has included several significant crises and controversies, as well as a series of career comebacks.
-In 2005, she headed the operation which led to the fatal shooting of Jean Charles de Menezes.
-A subsequent review faulted the MPS for lapses, but Dick was cleared of personal blame in a 2007 trial.
-As commissioner, she has overseen a service affected by cuts to police budgets and staffing levels.
-Controversial aspects of Dick's tenure include the Met's use of stop and search tactics, the handling of recommendations made after the botched Operation Midland, and arrests of attendees at a candlelight vigil for Sarah Everard and complaints by the Daniel Morgan Independent Panel that she obstructed their inquiry into police corruption in 2021.
-On 10 February 2022, Dick announced she would be leaving the role after losing the confidence of Sadiq Khan, the Mayor of London, over her response to racism and misogyny in the force.
+In 2005 she headed the operation which led to the fatal shooting of Jean Charles de Menezes.
+A subsequent review faulted the MPS for lapses, but Dick was cleared of personal blame in a trial in 2007.
+As commissioner she oversaw a service affected by cuts to police budgets and staffing levels.
+Controversial aspects of Dick's tenure include the Met's use of stop-and-search tactics, the handling of recommendations made after the botched Operation Midland, and arrests of attendees at a candlelight vigil for Sarah Everard and complaints by the Daniel Morgan Independent Panel that she obstructed their inquiry into police corruption in 2021.

+On 10 February 2022 Dick announced she would be leaving the role after losing the confidence of Sadiq Khan, the Mayor of London, over her response to racism and misogyny in the force.
 Dick left office on 10 April 2022.
-In January 2023, it was revealed that part of the reason for Dick's ousting was the Met's handling of the case of serial rapist David Carrick, a Met police officer.
+In January 2023 it was revealed that part of the reason for Dick's ousting was the Met's handling of the case of the serial rapist David Carrick, a Met police officer.